Eigenvalue & Matrix Properties Calculator: Rank, Condition Number, Stability

 The computation fails or returns garbage.
 No inverse exists mathematically—det = 0 means the transformation is irreversible.
 Use pseudoinverse or solve least-squares if you need an approximate solution.

-• Eigenvalue Approximations: For matrices larger than 4×4, eigenvalues are computed iteratively (QR algorithm).
-Results may have small errors, especially for nearly defective matrices or clustered eigenvalues.
+Eigenvalue accuracy: for matrices larger than 4×4, eigenvalues are computed iteratively (QR algorithm).
+Results carry small errors, especially when eigenvalues cluster or the matrix is nearly defective.

 Sources & References